kbroman/blog/content/post/2019-02-18_omg_binder.md

 useful solution for reproducible research (see [the video](https://resources.rstudio.com/rstudio-conf-2019/a-guide-to-modern-reproducible-data-science-with-r)), and I thought, "What is this dark magic?"
-You put a small configuration file in your GitHub repo and suddenly you can open it live in RStudio on some cloud server somewhere.
+You put a small configuration file in your GitHub repository and suddenly you can open it live in RStudio on some cloud server somewhere.
 Now _this_ has got to be too good to be true.
 But I trusted him, mentioned it in [my talk at AAAS today](https://bit.ly/rrcollab), and talked it up to [Jeff